Print Options

 MGCB 970SEMINAR (each Fall and Spring)1

-These courses must be graded (not Pass/Fail) and will be identified by the student's Advisory Committee based on the student's background and research area.
-The specific curriculum will be designed in consultation with the research mentor and approved by the MGCB Graduate Program Committee
+These courses must be graded (not Pass/Fail) and will be identified in consultation with the mentor and Advisory Committee based on the student's background and research area.
+The specific curriculum must be approved by the degree program and recorded as the Program of Study in Seguidor..